David's Final Org Chart — Modern Paraphrase | nocap.bible

 "Twenty-four thousand of these will manage the work of the house of the Lord.
 Six thousand will be officers and judges.
 Four thousand will be gatekeepers.
 And four thousand will praise the Lord with instruments — instruments that I personally made for worship."

 That last detail is elite.
 David didn't just organize the worship team — he literally crafted the instruments they'd use.
-The man who wrote the Psalms was making sure would be embedded in everything the Temple did. 🎶
+The man who wrote the was making sure would be embedded in everything the did. 🎶

 Team Gershon 🌿